luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   Updated `handle_new_user()` function to create foster chat after profile creation
 -   Uses `RETURNING id, role` to get created profile's role
 -   Only creates conversation if `role = 'foster'`
--   Works now (everyone is foster) and in Phase 10 (codes determine role)
+-   Works now (everyone is foster) and in Confirmation Codes phase (codes determine role)

 **Testing:**

 -   New foster signup creates foster chat
 -   Conversation is linked to correct organization
 -   Conversation is linked to foster's profile
--   Coordinator signup does not create foster chat (when Phase 10 is implemented)
+-   Coordinator signup does not create foster chat (when Confirmation Codes phase is implemented)

 **Deliverable:** Automatic conversation creation working for fosters.

 ---

-### Milestone 5.3: Coordinator Group Chat Setup
+### Coordinator Group Chat Setup

 **Goal:** Create and manage coordinator group chat for each organization, automatically created for new organizations.